EMBL-EBI-TSI/cloud-portal-help/README.md

 ```

 It requires only the ID of the deployment and the `jwt` authentication token (See `API_calls.md` for how to obtain it).

+- `kibana.md` contains information about the TSI kibana endpoint.